A prismatic approach to $(\varphi, \hat G)$-modules and $F$-crystals: Introduction

-It is our pleasure to thank Hui Gao, Wansu Kim, Teruhisa Koshikawa, Zeyu Liu, Yong Suk Moon, Peter Scholze, Koji Shimizu, Yupeng Wang, Zhiyou Wu and Min Yu for comments and conversations during the preparation of this paper.
+\textbf{Acknowledgments.} It is our pleasure to thank Hui Gao, Wansu Kim, Teruhisa Koshikawa, Zeyu Liu, Yu Min, Yong Suk Moon, Peter Scholze, Koji Shimizu, Yupeng Wang, and Zhiyou Wu for their comments and conversations during the preparation of this paper.
+We also thank the anonymous referees for carefully reading our manuscript and for their many insightful comments and suggestions.

-\section{Ring Structures on certain prismatic envelope}
+\section{Ring structures on certain prismatic envelope}